nullable-eth/PlexLabelarr/README.md

 **401 Unauthorized from TMDb**

-- Ensure you're using the Bearer token, not API key
+- Ensure you're using a valid API token.
-- Verify the token has proper permissions

 **No TMDb ID found**